AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Support for HA Clusters (Corosync & Pacemaker) <-- hard one
 - [ ] Support for DRBD
 - [ ] Support for samba shares
+- [ ] Show and configure network settings

 Items are completely random ;-)